Construction of a children’s hospital in the Ibb province

 Financial planning

-Our cost estimate for construction phase I, which is supported by 1.)
-Munich University of Applied Sciences, 2.) an experienced architect with expertise in international projects on the ground, and 3.) exchange with an organization active in health care in Yemen, is as follows:
+We had our cost estimate for construction phase I, supported by 1.) the Munich University of Applied Sciences, 2.) an experienced architect with expertise in international projects on site, and 3.) exchanges with another association active in healthcare in Yemen originally a cost framework of around 780,000 euros.

 Operating costs: